Heartbleed Open SSL Vulnerability

 Your login ID and password for your online banking should be protected just as you protect other personal confidential information.

-- Do not write down your login ID or password.
+- Do not write down your login ID or password or share them with anyone.

 - Do not use the same password for your online banking that you use for other websites.